thought-machine/please/docs/codelabs/python_intro.md

 Hello, world!
 ```

-There's a lot going on here; first off, `python_binary()` is one of many [built in functions](/lexicon.html#python).
+There's a lot going on here; first off, `python_binary()` is one of many [built-in functions](/lexicon.html#python).
 This build function creates a "build target" in the `src` package.
 A package, in the Please sense, is any directory that
 contains a `BUILD` file.

 Each build target can be identified by a build label in the format `//path/to/package:label`, i.e. `//src:main`.